Kanwal traveled to the Himalayan mountains of Pakistan as a science student and gathered useful information about the valuable vegetation.

 - Not all students will be separated from each other and will be under the guidance of teachers

-- All students will cooperate with each other and with teachers
+- All students will cooperate with teachers

 - All students will collect at least 100 Himalayan plants for the final year practical exam